CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/mcp-server-for-sap-business-one.md

 * **Approval Procedures**

 :::note[info]
-If you have an idea for a useful **MCP** tool, feel free to share it with us—we’re happy to consider adding it as a standard feature in **CompuTec AppEngine**.
+If you have an idea for a useful **MCP** tool, feel free to share it with us - we'll consider adding it as a standard feature in **CompuTec AppEngine**.

-You can also create your own tools by developing a [custom CompuTec AppEngine plugin](../../developers-guide/basic-and-business-logic/appengine-plugin/ae-mcp-tool.md).
+You can also create **your own tools** by developing a [custom CompuTec AppEngine plugin](../../developers-guide/basic-and-business-logic/appengine-plugin/ae-mcp-tool.md).
 :::

 ### Troubleshooting MCP Activation